Microchip-MPLAB-Harmony/motor_control/algorithms/pmsm_foc/mc_plant_docs/mc_plant/hardware_modules.md

 ## Microchip's Development Board and Reference Designs
 Microchip offers a number of motor control development boards and reference designs.
 These boards can be selected from **Quick Settings** logo to use these boards for developmental activities.

-Following steps list the procedure to select the Motor Control Plant supported development board and reference design.
+Following steps list the procedure to select the Harmony Qspin supported development board and reference design.

 - Click on the "Quick setting" icon as shown below.
 ![Quick Settings](images/quick_settings.jpg "Quick Settings")